Upgrading From Windows 7, 8, 8.1 to 10 or 11

 The chief reason why upgrades fail and consumers become unhappy is that components within their hardware are not up to the task of running the new operating system.
 Sometime this can be overcome by a simple hardware upgrade but sometimes it is simply not worth the additional cost as often certain pieces of hardware are dependent upon others to work in harmony together which can mean that many matching components of your computer will need to be renewed.

-We often hear of people who had a bad experience of Windows 10 when they migrated from Windows 7 or Windows 8.
-Windows 10 IS the better operating system, what you need is what is known as a "clean install" and we can do that for you.
+We often hear of people who had a bad experience of Windows 10 or 11 when they migrated from Windows 7 or Windows 8.
+Windows 10 or 11 are the better operating systems, what you need is what is known as a "clean install" and we can do that for you.

 We can provide expert assistance in assessing your computer for its viability to upgrade and if any components need to be upgraded, we can source and fit these for you.
 We can also perform the upgrade itself ensuring that all updates are applied for all your hardware and software to work in harmony with the new operating system.